I-526E Processing Time for China Investors in 2026

 This is a meaningful planning factor that many investors underestimate.
 Even if your I-526E is approved in seven months through the Rural priority queue, and your priority date is immediately current, the Guangzhou interview backlog means you are realistically looking at six to twelve additional months before the interview occurs.

 Administrative processing after the interview: A significant percentage of Chinese applicants are placed into administrative processing (Section 221(g)) after the Guangzhou interview.
-This can involve issuance of Form DS-5535, which requires 15 years of travel history, five years of social media accounts, and detailed employment history.
+This can involve issuance of Form DS-5535, which requires 15 years of travel history, residence, and employment details, along with five years of social-media handles, phone numbers, and email addresses.
 Administrative processing can add weeks to many months to the timeline.

 Free Download